jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/audioplayer.md

 ## Introduction to AudioPlayer Skills

-AudioPlayer Skills can be used to stream long-form audio files like music.
-Here is the [official reference by Amazon](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-audioplayer-interface-reference).
+AudioPlayer Skills can be used to stream long-form audio files like music or podcasts.
+The audio file must be hosted at an Internet-accessible HTTPS endpoint.
+The supported formats for the audio file include AAC/MP4, MP3, and HLS.
+Bitrates: 16kbps to 384 kbps.
+More information can be found here at the [official reference by Amazon](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/custom-audioplayer-interface-reference).

-You can get started by creating a new Jovo project with the [`alexa-audioplayer`](https://github.com/jovotech/jovo-templates/tree/master/02_alexa-audioplayer) template:
+Get started by creating a new Jovo project with the [`alexa-audioplayer`](https://github.com/jovotech/jovo-templates/tree/master/alexa/audioplayer)
+ template:

 ```sh
 $ jovo new <directory> --template alexa-audioplayer